andornaut/statezero/README.md

 // If `state.count` is changed to 1 to 2, then this prints "4 2"
 ```

-You can also define nested Getters.
+You can also define nested getters.

 ```javascript
 defineGetter('nested.countTimesTwo', nested => nested.count * 2);